ISO 27001 Roles and Responsibilities: Annex A 5.2

-I am going to show you what ISO 27001 Annex A 5.2 Information Security Roles and Responsibilities is, what’s new, give you ISO 27001 templates, an ISO 27001 toolkit, show you examples, do a walkthrough and show you how to implement it.
+I am going to show you what ISO 27001 Annex A 5.2 Roles and Responsibilities is, what’s new, give you ISO 27001 templates, an ISO 27001 toolkit, show you examples, do a walkthrough and show you how to implement it.

-I am Stuart Barker the ISO 27001 Ninja and using over two decades of experience on hundreds of ISO 27001 audits and ISO 27001 certifications I show you exactly what changed in the ISO 27001:2022 update and exactly what you need to do for ISO 27001 certification.
+I am Stuart Barker the ISO 27001 Ninja and using over 30 years experience on hundreds of ISO 27001 audits and ISO 27001 certifications I show you exactly what changed in the ISO 27001 update and exactly what you need to do for ISO 27001 certification.

-The ISO 27001 standard defines ISO 27001 Annex A 5.2 as:
+ISO 27001 defines ISO 27001 Annex A 5.2 Roles and Responsibilities as:

 Information security roles and responsibilities should be defined and allocated according to the organisation needs.